dkollective/djx/README.md

 # credits

-This library originated in discussions by Levin Brinkmann, X and Y about the setup of a lightweight experimental framework for reproducible and traceable data science research.
+This library originated in discussions by Levin Brinkmann, Stefan Matting and Sebastian Jäger about the setup of a lightweight experimental framework for reproducible and traceable data science research.